5 Highly Practical Tips To Stop Being Always Late

 Step 1.
 Track Your Routine

-Tonight, before you go to bed, take a notepad and jot down how many times you’ve been late for your appointments today.
+Tonight, before you go to bed, note down how many times you have been late today.
 And by how many minutes.

-• Leaving home for work – late by 30 minutes
+• Leaving for work — late by 30 minutes

 • Returning from lunch — late by 15 minutes

-• Meeting a client – late by 10 minutes
+• Meeting person X — late by 10 minutes

-• Showing up at your kid’s party – late by 60 minutes
+• Showing up at a party — late by 60 minutes

 • Going to bed — late by 120 minutes

-What’s more crucial is to jot down as many of your ‘sins’ of being late as possible.
-However, don’t get too worked up over it.
-Don’t wake up and rush to your phone to jot down something you forgot.
-Stop if you could only catch two on your first day.
+The more crucial part is to jot down as many of your ‘sins’ of being late as you can.
+Still, don’t get too worked up over it.
+It’s okay to catch 2–3 events on your first day.

 Do this for the next 7 days.
 It shouldn’t take more than 5 minutes each night, and you’ll get better at this with daily practice.